 There are many examples of this oversight.
-The late Robert Murphy, who for from the same period

-38 years edited the Beacon Historical Society newsletter, said that the best single source he found for Black history from the 19th century was the Fishkill Standard, although "a careful reading of the paper leaves only the briefest of sketches of what life was like for the Black men and women of that time."
+The late Robert Murphy, who for 38 years edited the Beacon Historical Society newsletter, said that the best single source he found for Black history from the 19th century was the Fishkill Standard, although "a careful reading of the paper leaves only the briefest of sketches of what life was like for the Black men and women of that time."

 The exclusion is reflected in recent artwork by Jean-Marc Superville Sovak, who has a studio in Beacon.
 In a series of prints, a-Historical Landscape, he took idyllic 19th-century landscape engravings typical of the Hudson River School and inserted images from anti-slavery almanacs and abolitionist tracts of the same period.
-"What makes these works so American, I think, is not what is is a loss, says Michael Groth, author of Slavery and Freedom in the Mid-Hudson Valley, because "there's nothing more fascinating in our history than the central paradox of slavery and freedom - how can a nation so committed to the ideals of democracy and equality also become the largest slaveholding society in the Americas?
+"What makes these works so American, I think, is not what is depicted but also what's missing," he says.

+The relative lack of archival resources is a loss, says Michael Groth, author of Slavery and Freedom in the Mid-Hudson Valley, because "there's nothing more fascinating in our history than the central paradox of slavery and freedom - how can a nation so committed to the ideals of democracy and equality also become the largest slaveholding society in the Americas?
 And the freedom struggle is as dramatic and powerful a story as any that can be told."